Our case studies cover some of the products our Asia Import Platform customers have developed in recent years.

 However, BSCI is not a certification scheme.
 It’s based on gradual improvements over time.

-Similar to BSCI, Sedex is not auditing or certification suppliers.
-Instead, they develop a platform for social compliance standards, while accredited companies execute the on site inspections.
+Similar to BSCI, Sedex is not auditing, certifying or otherwise “approving” suppliers.
+Instead, they develop a platform for social compliance standards, while accredited companies execute the on-site inspections.

 A supplier or buyer can join Sedex by paying a yearly fee of around US$120.